10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 The accompanying notes are an integral part of these condensed consolidated financial statements.

-1Exclusive of depreciation and amortization
+1Exclusive of depreciation, amortization, and impairment

 2